utexas-public-history/tower/_posts/2016-05-01-mcquisition-armed-civilians.md

   </p>
 </div>

 However, APD Officer Houston McCoy’s account complicates this story.
-McCoy also stormed the Tower—though he acted independently of Crum—and he, along with Officer Ramiro Martinez, are credited with killing Whitman.
+McCoy also stormed the Tower – though he acted independently of Crum – and he, along with Officer Ramiro Martinez, are credited with killing Whitman.
 In 1985, McCoy sent Bill Helmer, at this point a reporter for _Playboy_, his own version of events.
 After McCoy made his way into the Tower, he joined with Officer Jerry Day to go up to the observation deck.
 At this point, and unknown to McCoy, Allen Crum and Officer Martinez were already there.
 When McCoy heard someone coming down the stairs to enter the room where McCoy was holed up, he prepared to fire.

 “I kept hearing noise in the room above and Jerry Day sensing that I was about to shoot the first thing that showed from up there told me that Officer Ramiro Martinez and a civilian were up there.
 It is a good thing the civilian did not start down the stairs before I learned of him being there.”[^9]